MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 `Rhi::Program` object is created in `Rhi::Program::Settings` structure using `GetRenderContext().CreateProgram(...)` factory method.
 Vertex and Pixel shaders are created and loaded from embedded resources as pre-compiled byte-code.
-Program settings also include additional description `Rhi::ProgramArgumentAccessors` of program arguments bound to graphics resources.
-Argument description defines specific access modifiers for program arguments used in `Rhi::ProgramBindings` object.
 Also, it is important to note that render state settings enables depth testing for correct rendering of cube faces.
 Finally, render state is created using settings structure via `GetRenderContext().CreateRenderState(...)` factory method.